LendingClub Personal Loans Review 2023

 Still not sure if a LendingClub personal loan is right for you?
 Let’s dive in deeper to the specifics of the unsecured personal loans offered:

-However, the average APR for a LendingClub loan is a more manageable 15.95%.
-Borrowers with credit scores in the higher 600s should expect a rate closer to that — and borrowers with good or excellent credit scores can expect the minimum APR.
-However, if you have a strong credit score, we strongly encourage you to consider an alternative for your personal loan, like Marcus by Goldman Sachs, SoFi or LightStream, the top three in our roundup of the best installment loans of 2022.
+Borrowers with credit scores in the higher 600s should expect a rate closer to the low end of LendingClub’s APR range — and borrowers with good or excellent credit scores can expect the minimum APR.
+However, if you have a strong credit score, we strongly encourage you to consider an alternative for your personal loan, like Marcus by Goldman Sachs, SoFi or LightStream, the top three in our roundup of the best installment loans.

 LendingClub boasts a lack of application fees and prepayment penalties, but that’s table stakes in today’s competitive personal loan market.
 Where other personal loan providers shine is in their lack of origination fees, and here, LendingClub falls short.

-Currently, LendingClub charges an origination fee of 3% to 6%.
-On a $10,000 loan, a 3% origination fee is $300 and a 6% origination fee is $600.
-That makes this a costly loan even before the APR kicks in.
+Currently, LendingClub charges an origination fee of 2% to 6%.
+On a $10,000 loan, a 2% origination fee is $200 and a 6% origination fee is $600.
+That makes this a costly loan even before the interest kicks in.

 However, lenders that don’t charge origination fees likely also won’t lend to borrowers with a 600 credit score.
 Those with bad credit should expect less than favorable terms when applying for a personal loan.